 A Tale of Two Pachysandras

 There are two pachysandras to consider when deciding on ground covers for deer control.
-Japanese pachysandra (Pachysandra terminalis) and its American counterpart, Allegheny spurge (Pachysandra procumbens), both grow to approximately 1 foot x 1 foot.
-In the North America, the Japanese pachysandra is the more vigorous ground cover and will fill in an area faster.
+Japanese pachysandra (Pachysandra terminalis) and its American relative, Allegheny spurge (Pachysandra procumbens), both grow to about 1-foot by 1-foot.
+In North America, the Japanese pachysandra is the more vigorous ground cover and will fill in an area faster.
 But these two pachysandras are equally effective in deer control.

-Both of them can be grown as far north as USDA plant hardiness zone 5.
-In zones 7-10 they are evergreen ground cover plants.
+- Hardiness: Both of them can be grown as far north as USDA plant hardiness zone 5.
+In zones 7 to 10 they are evergreen ground cover plants.

-Allegheny spurge (Pachysandra procumbens) is a perennial ground cover indigenous to the eastern U.S. from Kentucky to Florida.
-It is therefore favored by enthusiasts of native plants in the U.S.
+- Native vs. foreign: Allegheny spurge (Pachysandra procumbens) is a perennial groundcover native to the eastern U.S. from Kentucky to Florida.
+It is favored by lovers of U.S. native plants.
+Meanwhile, its counterpart hails from Asia.

-Both pachysandras can be propagated by taking cuttings of the stems or leaves of established plants.
-But since pachysandra spreads via rhizomes, it’s easier just to divide it in the spring.
+If you want more of them, you can take cuttings of the stems or leaves of both types of pachysandra.
+But since pachysandra spreads via rhizomes, it is easier just to divide it in the spring.
 Dig under your plants and inspect the rhizomes.
-Below each node you will see roots feeding some vegetation above.
+Below each node, you will see roots feeding some vegetation above.
 Make your cuts at these nodes to divide the plants.

 Distinguishing Between "Grasses"